the-technat/the-technat/content/posts/k8s_kubeadm.md

 ### Joining worker-nodes

 Since I don't have any additional master nodes, I proceed with joining the worker nodes to my cluster.
-The instructions for this are almost the same as kubeadm's output.
-But we have to tweak the join-config a bit.
+The instructions for this are almost what kubeadm's output tells you.
+But we have to tweak some things a bit and thus create a join-config for our worker-node:

-On your worker-nodes, create a file with the following content:

 ```yaml
 ---